Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 Public Transportation:

-We rode a bus from Buendia Bus Terminal bound to Nasugbu, Batangas.
+We rode a bus from Buendia Bus Terminal bound for Nasugbu, Batangas.
 We dropped at Evercrest, which is now called KC Hillcrest Hotel and Golf Club.
 It is just past Tagaytay City.
-At the drop point, there are guides and tricycles waiting for climbers which will bring you at the jump off.
-We got our guide, Kuya Alvin and rode the trike.
+At the drop point, there are guides and tricycles waiting for climbers who will bring you to the jump-off.
+We got our guide, Kuya Alvin, and rode the trike.
 The ride is bumpy as the road going there was muddy and the concrete road is still not completed.

 At the jump-off point, there is a house/store where you can buy snacks and necessities.
 Comfort rooms are also available for you to use.